 2. Make a list of everything you have to do for the day.

 Plan your day in advance.
 This will increase your productivity by 25%

 3. Organize your to-do list by priorities.
-Decide what is first most important, second most important and so on.
+Decide what the first most important, second most important, and so on is.
 Number them accordingly.

-4. Start on your most important task single-mindedly
+4. Start on your most crucial task single-mindedly

 5. Listen to audio programs in your car.